 I help advisers plan for this unknown by teaching you how to have discussions with clients about health issues that may impact planning, help you determine a client’s health care mindset which impacts how much they spend on health care, and show you how to incorporate a client’s health status into insurance planning, income planning, and advance directive planning.

 The health care system is a mess.
 Insurance is expensive, health care costs are out of control, and the care you receive is fragmented and unsafe.
 Learn effective ways to purchase health insurance, use insurance to your advantage, and utilize the health care system in a safe and cost-effective way.
 You can use what you learn to educate your clients and help them control health care costs.

 The Crazy Soap Opera of Health Care Reform

 Health care reform has been an ongoing saga since the years of Franklin Roosevelt.
 Through the decades, health care has become more convoluted and expensive and is now unaffordable for many.
-The Affordable Care Act was passed to address this challenge, but political infighting is causing death of the legislation by a thousand pin pricks.
+The Affordable Care Act was passed to address this challenge, but political infighting led to poor implementation which did little to address cost and bureaucracy.
 Does anyone have an answer to fix our health care system?